KeganF/qr-code-component-main/README.md

 }
 ```

-For this project I tried using padding to set the dimensions of the card based on its content, which I think turned out better (looking for feedback if this is considered best practice or if it is better to stick with hard coding the card's dimensions):
+For this project I tried using padding to set the dimensions of the card based on its content, which I think turned out better (looking for feedback if this is considered best practice or if it is better to stick with hard-coding the card's dimensions):

 ```css
 .qr-card {